FIRSTdotorg/automation-sig-www/bcp-guide/before_you_soar.md

 -   SOARs require refinement and are not appropriate for ingesting large amounts of raw data.
-As a result, having a good SIEM in place can help to streamline a successful SOAR .
+As a result, having a good SIEM in place can help to streamline a successful SOAR.

 -   Finding the right balance between the responsiveness of automated tasks and human or business judgment is not always easy.
 For